 Browsers that would also serve as PDF Reader

 Google Chrome is the most popular browser nowadays.
 So, there is a good chance that you already have it on your PC.
 Google Chrome has many features including serving as a PDF reader.
 It can work as a local PDF viewer.

-Also, it has an integrated PDF viewer, so you don't need to install any plugins or extensions to get it work.
-Google introduce it in Chrome browser in 2010.
+Also, it has an integrated PDF viewer, so you don’t need to install any plugins or extensions to get it to work.
+Google introduce it in the Chrome browser in 2010.
 Though, it has insufficient features such as zoom in, zoom out, and Rotation.